Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Nadia Asparouhova 0:20:25

-Yeah, I mean, that's basically what's for the writing of my book, because I was like, okay, I feel like whatever's happening open source right now, you start with this idea that like democracy is green, and like, we should have tons and tons of people participating, tons of people participate, and then it turns out that like, most participation is actually just noise and not that useful.
-And then it ends up like scaring everyone away.
-And in the end, you just have like, you know, one or a small handful of people that are actually doing all the work while everyone else is kind of like screaming around them.
-And this becomes like a really great metaphor for what happens in social media.
-And the reason I wrote, after I wrote the book, I went and worked at Substack.
-And, you know, part of it was because I was like, I think the model is kind of converging from like, you know, Twitter being this big open space to like, suddenly everyone is retreating, like, the public space is so hostile that everyone must retreat into like, smaller private spaces.
-So then, you know, chats became a thing, Substack became a thing.
-And yeah, I just feel sort of like realistic, right?
+You start with this idea that democracy is great and we should have tons and tons of people participating.
+Tons of people participate and then it turns out that most participation is actually just noise and not that useful.
+It ends up scaring everyone away and in the end, you just have one or a small handful of people that are actually doing all the work while everyone else is kind of screaming around them.
+And this becomes a really great metaphor for what happens in social media.

 Dwarkesh Patel 0:21:15